 - Am I trying to understand my child?

 - Am I accepting my child as they are?

-You cannot go wrong, if you answer yes to all.
+You cannot go wrong, if you answer yes to all three questions.

 Ask yourself these questions frequently.
-If the answer is “no” to any of them, this does not make you a bad person or bad parent, it just makes you a parent who is making bad mistakes.
-I do believe that you are inherently good and that you can also make good choices when it comes to parenting.
-So catch yourself in the moment, be honest with yourself and when in doubt practice kindness first.
+If the answer is “no” to any of them, this does not make you a bad person or bad parent, it just makes you a parent who is making a mistake in this moment.
+You are a good person.
+You can make good parenting decisions most of the time.

 Read about calm parenting here to learn more about how you can cultivate a better relationship with your child.

 Matleena Vanhanen is a licensed Counselling Psychologist with over 20 years of experience working in Europe and the Middle East.
 She has a practice of couples and individual therapy at the MapleTree Center in Dubai.